Travel in Austria

 Essential Information for Visiting the Church

-On Sundays, a service is held, so the church is open from 9:00 AM to 1:00 PM.
+On Sundays, a service takes place, so the church is open from 9:00 AM to 1:00 PM.
 From Tuesday to Saturday, it is open from 10:00 AM to 6:00 PM for worshippers.

 How to get to the church?